Canva vs Figma for Marketing Teams 2026: Which One's Actually Worth Your Budget?

 Integrations

-Pricing & Value — The Numbers
+Pricing & Value — Let's Do the Math

 - Canva Teams: ~$10/user/month × 5 × 12 = $600/year